Logo

 Way back in the early days of this series, when we were just dipping our toes into the programming water I shared one of my favourite programming clichés — comments are like coffee, good comments are great, but any comments are better than none 🙂

 That may not even be really true for comments, but it’s definitely not true for technical documentation.
 What’s worse than no docs?
 Out of date or inaccurate docs!
-Codes doesn’t become well documented organically — it requires a consciously designed process, and the discipline to stick to it.
+Code doesn’t become well documented organically — it requires a consciously designed process, and the discipline to stick to it.
 There simply is no proverbial free lunch to be had here — sorry!

 However, like with lunches, good tools can really help.
 Just like It’s a heck of a lot easier to cook to a well thought out plan in a well equipped kitchen that’s been organised such that you have all the tools and ingredients to hand just as you need them, it’s a heck of a lot easier to write useful documentation with the support of a good toolkit!
 That’s where documentation generators come in.